Chapter 2 : Business as Usual

 “I’m full of surprises,” I said expressionlessly.
 “Run along now, you don’t want people to think you’re willingly talking to a Slytherin.”

 Sirius looked thoughtful and said, “I think it’s pretty clear now that you’re not a typical, foul, blood-purity-obsessed, nasty Slytherin.”

-“Okay, congratulations, that only took you five years to realize,” I said.
+“Okay, congratulations, that only took you five years to realise,” I said.
 “And was that a compliment or an insult?
 I really can’t tell.”
 So maybe they were coming to see me in a different light now, but honestly all I wanted was for them to get out of my way so I could leave.
-I had a class to get to.
-Although, they had the same class, but seemed to be in no hurry.
+I had a class to get to… the same class they had, in fact, although they seemed to be in no hurry.

 I looked down again, and thrust my belongings haphazardly into my bag.
 “Well, I have to get to Charms,” I said quickly.
 I stood up and tried to leave, but I felt a hand grab my shoulder.
 “What,” I demanded.

 It was Remus Lupin.
 He was holding out my copy of Advanced Potion-Making.
 “You dropped this.”

 “I dropped a lot of stuff,” I said bluntly, probably the stupidest thing I could have said on the occasion, but I couldn’t think of anything else.
 I laughed in spite of myself.